 What is the Emergency Ride Home (ERH) program?

-The Emergency Ride Home Program (ERH) is like commuter insurance.
-The ERH program is an opportunity for employers in the Eugene/Springfield metropolitan area (and outlying communities) to provide their employees with up to four (4) free taxi rides home each year, should they ever experience a personal or family emergency on a day when they have commuted to work by bus, bike, walking, carpool, or vanpool.
+- The Emergency Ride Home Program (ERH) is like free commuter insurance.
+The ERH program is an opportunity for employers in the Eugene/Springfield metropolitan area (and outlying communities) to provide their employees with up to four (4) free taxi rides home each year when they experience a personal or family emergency on a day when they have commuted to work by bus, bike, walking, carpool, or vanpool.

 Why is the ERH program offered?

 One of the main reasons many people drive alone to work is the security of having a car available to them in case of an unexpected emergency.
 By providing a free Emergency Ride Home, we can increase the number of people in our community who will carpool, vanpool, take a bus, ride a bike, or walk to work.